glennirwin/webgp/src/API.md

 ```

 #### uniformBlocks ####
-Uniform block objects passed using this property (in an array) will be attached to the shaders and each attribute will be available in your GLSL code as u_<name>.
+Uniform block objects passed using this property (in an array) will be attached to the shaders and each attribute will be available in your GLSL code as u_name.
 Uniform block data elements can be updated and written back to the GPU memory very quickly and many different VertexComputers can share the same UniformBlocks.
 The order of uniformBlocks in the array are not important but it is important that every name in every uniformblock be unique for a shader.
-The uniformBlock attributes are give as u_<var> to both the vertex and fragment shaders.
+The uniformBlock attributes are give as u_var to both the vertex and fragment shaders.

-Note: If uniformBlock has a `name:` defined, your vars will be <name>.u_<var> instead of u_<var> to allow non-unique names if needed
+Note: If uniformBlock has a `name:` defined, your vars will be name.u_var instead of u_var to allow non-unique names if needed.
 ```JavaScript
 // Set up a uniform block that we can update as we need
 // they will be available in the updateStep shader as u_name